Sarah Lyall

-Sarah Lambert Lyall is an American journalist who has worked for The New York Times, including an 18-year period as the title's London correspondent.
+Sarah Lambert Lyall is an American journalist who has long written for The New York Times, currently as a writer at large and including an 18-year period as the paper's London correspondent.

 Biography

-Raised in New York City, Lyall attended the Chapin School and is a graduate of Phillips Exeter Academy, class of 1981 and of Yale University.
-Lyall married the author and journalist Robert McCrum in 1995.
+Raised in New York City, Lyall attended the Chapin School, and is a graduate of Phillips Exeter Academy, class of 1981, and of Yale University.

-After 18 years as London correspondent for The New York Times, Lyall returned to New York with the couple's daughters in 2013; Lyall and McCrum have a transatlantic relationship.
+Over a career at The New York Times, Lyall has written "for nearly every desk" at the paper.
+Her current title there is "writer at large," which she explains as "meaning that I’m not assigned to a single department but cover a range of topics."
+She served as London correspondent for the Times for 18 years, ending in 2013 when she returned to New York City.

-She has written about Prosopagnosia, or face-blindness, a condition from which she suffers.
+She has written about prosopagnosia, or face-blindness, a condition from which she suffers.

+Lyall married the author and journalist Robert McCrum in 1995, they had two daughters, and they later divorced.
+She remarried in 2021.